artemderkach/STM32F446RE-examples-zig/README.md

 Important thing is to add `export` to main function as it will allow to expose it to compiler, same logic as with `.global` in assembly.

 Files used:
-- `main.s` - contains both vector table
+- `main.s` - contains vector table
 - `main.zig` code to blink LED
 - `linker.ld` - linker script file